What defines Editar isn't the violence she's experienced.

 Editar, 30, has emerged as one of the leading voices for women in her community in Kibera, Nairobi, Kenya.
-She is dedicated to combating the toxic masculinity she says afflicts Kenyan society, and credits Mercy Corps' training for giving her the confidence to help empower other women.
+She is dedicated to combatting the toxic masculinity she says afflicts Kenyan society, and credits Mercy Corps' training for giving her the confidence to help empower other women.

 Editor's note: Parts of Editar's story contain mentions of sexual and domestic violence.

 When she was raped at the age of 16, none of the women who knew about it spoke up on her behalf.
 Instead, they blamed her for entering a man's house alone.

 Yet she doesn't blame the women for their lack of response.
 In Kenya, she says, women are conditioned to believe that avoiding tempting men is their responsibility.